wp-plugins/yournewsapp/readme.txt

 Please refer to our [FAQ Website](http://www.blappsta.com/questions-answers/)

 == Change Log ==
+= 0.7.3 =
+- supported language: portuguese
+- new alert message for push send success
+- remove not required "Title 2 Color"
+- teaser can be setup from category, recent posts or individually (wait for app update)
+- support extern css an javascript from blappsta
+- bug fix

 = 0.7.2 =
 - support blogs with only pages
 - no crah anymore if there are no categories
-- integrate push center (need iOS App Version 2 or Android Version 1.6)
+- integrate push center (need iOS App Version 1.9 or Android Version 1.6)
 - remove errorcode if menu empty
 - fix problem with 'Disqus Comment System' Plugin
 - integrate ticket support system